-

 - Unique taste: This tea has a unique taste that will not leave you indifferent.

-- Beneficial properties: Like all oolongs, Shui Jingui is rich in antioxidants and vitamins that have a beneficial effect on the body.
+- Beneficial properties: Like all oolongs, Shui Jingui is rich in antioxidants and vitamins, which have a beneficial effect on the body.

 - Enjoying the process: Brewing and drinking Shui Jingui is a whole ritual that allows you to relax and enjoy the moment.